 ✓ Agree to obtain consent via a confirmation email for all contacts gathered offline.

 ✓ Where possible, ask potential subscribers to opt-in directly at your website.

 Your contact lists should contain people who want to receive your marketing campaigns.
 To maintain a high quality contact list, it is important to regularly review your open & click rates and take action on inactive subscribers.

 What is an inactive subscriber?

-Inactive subscribers are contacts who have not opened or clicked on your messages in the last few months or last several campaigns (the benchmark is 3-6 months as per the Mailjet Sending Policy).
+Inactive subscribers are contacts who have not opened or clicked on your messages in the last few months or last several campaigns (the benchmark is 3-6 months as per the Mailjet Acceptable Use Policy).

 Several reasons could lead to an inactive subscriber:

 - Your content is not appealing or relevant anymore

 - The subscriber does not check his/her email inbox regularly